Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

-Due to the size of data, we only report suboptimal portfolios with risk measures of 0-CDaR, 0.5-CVaR and standard deviation in Figure \ref{suboptperformancegraph} and Table \ref{suboptperformancetable}.
+We report suboptimal portfolios with risk measures of 0-CDaR, 0.5-CVaR and standard deviation in Figure \ref{suboptperformancegraph} and Table \ref{suboptperformancetable} as representative cases.
 We find that the optimal portfolio is consistently too conservative for all risk measures and input.
 That is, with the same risk measure, suboptimal portfolios with a higher constraint on return achieve higher performance ratios than the optimal portfolio.
-The performance does not follow the expected trend that it would first monotonically increase until reaching the peak then monotonically decrease.
+From $H4$ to $L4$, the ratios do not show a pattern of first increasing the decreasing as expected.
+In other words, the out-of-sample efficient frontiers are usually non-convex with irregular shapes.
+Overall, the performance ratios of CDaR and CVaR optimal portfolios are shown to be not sensitive to changing the value of return constraint, while the performance ratios of mean-variance optimal portfolio shows significant change.

-The portfolios have increasing return as well as risk from L1 to H4.
-The realized paths follow similar trend with rare cross.
+The portfolios have increasing returns as well as risk from L1 to H4.
+The realized paths follow a similar trend and rarely cross.
 The optimal portfolios, as expected, are in the medium part of all paths.
-The 10-day 0.5-CVaR suboptimal portfolios have almost identical performance.
+The 0.5-CVaR suboptimal portfolios have almost identical performance.
 Some paths are not visible due to overlap.
-For example, the constraints on return of H4 are sometimes unfeasible, leading to same performance with H3 portfolio.
+For example, the constraints on the return of H4 are sometimes not feasible, leading to the same performance with H3~portfolio.